Project Leadership Team

 Professor David Bunch is an internationally recognized expert on marketing research, marketing science and decision and management sciences.
 His research interests include consumer choice behavior, choice modeling, new product development and introduction, travel behavior, vehicle choice and alternative fuel vehicles.

-Daria works with corporations, organizations and business partners to source strategic projects for the School’s full-time and part-time MBA students’ capstone degree requirement.
+Daria works with corporations, organizations and business partners to source strategic projects and industry expert speakers for the School’s full-time and part-time MBA students’ capstone degree requirement.

 Previously, Costello was the associate director of the Master of Professional Accountancy (MPAc) program, which welcomed its charter class in 2012.
 She managed recruiting and admissions, program management and career placement for MPAc students.